ArgonDesign/argon-vtools/README.md

   argon-vtools mangle --odir out foo.v bar.v
 ```

-This will mangle the source code, except for the interface signals of the
+This will mangle the source files, except for the interface signals of
+top level modules (those that are not instantiated by any other module),
-top level module, and place the result in the `out` directory.
-See the `--help`
+and place the result in the `out` directory.
+See the `--help` option for
-option for further parameters.
+further parameters.